european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden

-- **Data warning!** Recent missing data for cases in: Belgium, Croatia, Cyprus, Latvia, and Lithuania
+- **Data warning!** Recent missing data for cases in: Belgium, Croatia, Cyprus, Denmark, Latvia, and Lithuania

-- **Data warning!** Recent missing data for deaths in: Croatia, Cyprus, Hungary, Latvia, and Lithuania
+- **Data warning!** Recent missing data for deaths in: Croatia, Cyprus, Denmark, Latvia, and Lithuania

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the